aeb/ngEHTforecast/docs/src/tutorials.rst

    import ngEHTforecast as nf
    import matplotlib.pyplot as plt

-We then construct a :class:`fisher.fisher_forecast.FisherForercast` object and set of parameters from which visibilities will be constructed:
+We then construct a :class:`fisher.fisher_forecast.FisherForecast` object and set of parameters from which visibilities will be constructed:

 .. code-block:: python